 The meaning of the word eutony is well-balanced tension.

-Gerda Alexander, developer of this somatic practice, said that it is a Western way of experiencing unity of the whole person and that this unity frees your creative forces and develops your ability to make contact with others while maintaining your individuality.
+Gerda Alexander, developer of this somatic practice, said that it is a Western way of experiencing unity of the whole person.
+She also said this unity frees your creative forces and develops your ability to make contact with others while maintaining your individuality.

 The goal of this practice is to widen and deepen your whole range of expression, open up creativity, and help you feel at home in your body.
 The work is gentle and never forces.
 Presence is of the upmost importance:

 Here's an interview with Gerda Alexander from the January/February 1986 issue of Yoga Journal.